gvwilson/thirdbit/src/fiction/santas/index.md

 "Oh dear.
 Are you organic?
 That's rather a poor choice in *this* climate."
-De tucked the ray gun into a pocket and held out der hand.
+It tucked the ray gun into a pocket and held out its hand.
 "Come along.
 Let's get you somewhere warm."

 The robot's feet were flat round pads that left shallow circular dents in the top of the snow.
-After stopping several times so that Finner could catch up with it, it picked him up and carried him.
+After stopping several times for Finner could catch up, it picked him up and carried him.
 Finner would have protested, but he was too tired to more than mumble.
 His ears had stopped hurting.